 The Red Shed

 The Red Shed is a locally owned restaurant that offers a variety of made-to-order sandwiches all on fresh homemade bread with an offering of meats and cheeses.
 Watch handmade chocolates being created as you browse the cases full of chocolates, pies and pastries.
-The Red Shed also offers in season produce.
+The Red Shed also offers in-season, farm-grown produce.
 Relax in this homey atmosphere while enjoying lunch, or make this your one stop shop for your picnic needs.

-2. Outdoor Adventures
+Outdoor Adventures

 Five Ways to Take it Outside